VeritasSoftware/AspNetCore.Security.Jwt/READMEAzureAD.md

 Your Azure AD Security settings (Step 3) are specified in you API.
 These are used to automatically get a token from Azure.

-It returns the token issued by the Azure AD Security to the client.
+It returns the token issued by Azure to the client.

 ## 2. In your Startup.cs